RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-25-nodejs-under-water.markdown

 <center><iframe width="640" height="360" src="//www.youtube.com/embed/rpvWg77EvrM?rel=0" frameborder="0" allowfullscreen></iframe></center>

 Our work with OpenROV will climax at [RubyCaribe](http://rubycaribe.com) in January 2015.
-If you're an intermediate or advanced Ruby developer, and if you're interested in other languages (like Node.js) then RubyCaribe might be fore you.
+If you're an intermediate or advanced Ruby developer, and if you're interested in other languages (like Node.js) then RubyCaribe might be for you.